boostcd/console-ui/readme.md

 ### Linting and code formatting

 Linting and code formatting is done by using [ESLint](https://eslint.org/) and [prettier](https://prettier.io/).
 [Git hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) are configured using [husky](https://www.npmjs.com/package/husky) and [lint-staged](https://www.npmjs.com/package/lint-staged) in order to prevent bad coding practices by linting and pre-formatting the code on every commit.

+#### Commit message linting
+Commit message are linted and certain rules are enforced by using [commitlint](https://github.com/conventional-changelog/commitlint/#what-is-commitlint).
+This is used in order to enforce better messages and descriptions for changes made to the codebase.

 *To be extended in the future with more documentation on how the application is working*